juanccilleruelo/MVC_AR_EntityGenerator/README.md

 # MVC ActiveRecord Entity Generator (by senCille)
-Datasets properties to generate MVCActiveRecord Descendants classes and more.
+Project that generate MVCActiveRecord Descendants from DB Information and more.

+# Woring in progres...